Unwinding of stimulus need not hit economy, assets - Bank of England study

 Since the global financial crisis of 2008-09, the world's central banks have added trillions of dollars to their balance sheets through government bond purchases as they pumped money into their economies.

-The research, co-authored by the Bank policymaker David Miles, showed central banks should be able to wind down that stimulus without major disruption.
+The research, co-authored by BoE policymaker David Miles, showed central banks should be able to wind down that stimulus without major disruption.

 "(If) the unwinding of large-scale purchases happens when market conditions are more normal they may have relatively little impact on asset prices and the real economy," the study said.